Skip to content

 The richest tab.
 It mirrors the region plugin's two attribution views (at_location and by_birth) and adds:

-• Current run — per-detector time for the selected run.
+• Current run — per-detector time for the selected run; Top N detectors (in Display options) sets how many of the most expensive regions it ranks.

 • Attribution analysis — the gap between the two views (intrinsic vs imported cost).